AndriiStoliarov/layouts/README.md

 Several different projects adaptive and responsive web design.

 ## brainsCloud
 **ActiveBox** is the small responsive website(SPA) where were used flex, favocons, jQuery library, SVG-Sprite, comments.
+[GitHub Page](https://https://andriistoliarov.github.io/layouts/brainsCloud/activeBox/index.html).

 **InWeb** is the small simple NOT responsive web application(SPA) where were used SASS, gulp, locals fonts, slick, eliminate jumps when loading slider, jQuery library, Bootstrap, favicon generator.